Also See The United Nations and The Aquarian Age Community AND The Global Alliance

 Baha'i Claims to be Compatible with Christianity

 The Baha'i faith incorporates many familiar Christian themes, words, and select scriptures into its beliefs, however, the Bible would have to be radically reinterpreted to fit Baha'i theology.
 Baha'is claim that the Bible has been misinterpreted and misunderstood by Christians for thousands of years, and therefore must be reinterpreted through Baha'i, which they believe is the true Christianity.
 Much like Mormonism, Islam and other religions founded by false prophets, Baha'i teaches that they have restored Christianity to its true form.
 Unlike Mormonism and Islam, however, they claim that Baha'u'llah was not just a prophet but the actual Messiah and a fulfillment of the prophesied Second Coming.
 This belief alone reveals serious flaws in their interpretation of the Bible.
 The prophecies of the Bible that are yet to be fulfilled before Christ returns are simply reinterpreted or ignored to support their belief that the Messiah has already returned.
 A look at other Baha'i beliefs further demonstrates the vast differences between the Baha'i faith and Biblical Christianity.
-(See Prophecy In The Bible)
+(See Why Jesus is Without Equal) [TOP OF PAGE]

 God is Unknowable